gagejustins/gagejustins.github.io/_posts/2017-09-13-machine-learning-abstraction-and-the-age-of-ai-ease.md

 ---
 layout: post
-title: "Machine learning abstraction and the age of AI ease"
+title: "Machine Learning abstraction and the age of AI ease"
 date: 2017-09-13
 ---

 ## New tools are making it easier than ever to get working AI up and running